cyerc/CyAPI/README.md

 ## Examples

-To add code to a renderstepped loop, you will need the AddRunCode function.
+To add code to a `RenderStepped` loop, you will need the `AddRunCode` function.
 Here is an example:
 ```lua
 CyAPI.Functions.AddRunCode("RenderStepped", "ExampleName", function()
   print("Hello world!")